-The OECD provides a forum for discussion and provide countries with the evidence to implement effective and cost-effective policies to tackle AMR, promote effective use of antimicrobials and incentivise research and development in the antibiotic sector.
+The OECD provides countries with the evidence to implement effective and cost-effective One Health policies to tackle AMR, promote effective use of antimicrobials in human and animal health, strengthen infection prevention and control measures, and incentivise research and development in the antibiotic sector.

-The OECD, in collaboration with the European Centre for Disease Prevention and Control, has produced a briefing note on antimicrobial resistance (AMR) in the European Union and the European Economic Area.
-It presents key estimates of the health and economic impact of AMR and effective strategies to address this major public health threat:
+The OECD, in collaboration with the European Centre for Disease Prevention and Control, the European Food Safety Authority and the European Medicines Agency, has produced a briefing note on antimicrobial resistance (AMR) in the European Union and European Economic Area.
+It presents trends in antibiotic consumption and AMR from a One Health perspective, and sets out policy options for national governments and the European Union.

 Key documents on antimicrobial resistance

 The G7 has consistently committed to tackling global health challenges, including the fight against infectious diseases, and positioned itself as a leading partner in reaching health-related Millennium Development Goals, by initiating and supporting many global instruments of response to threats posed by infectious diseases.